integrii/.vim/README.md

 ### integrii/.vim

 This is my `.vim` folder.
 It is a simple but useful vim configuration with no major package dependences.
-Just run the `install.sh` script on any Mac or Linux host to get colors, tab completion, git awareness, and golang support with a beautiful status bar.
+Just run the curl command below on any Mac or Linux host to get colors, tab completion, git awareness, and golang support with a beautiful status bar.

 ![](https://raw.githubusercontent.com/integrii/.vim/master/screenshot.png)